edtadros/grok-convo-scraper/README.md

 - **User-Friendly Interface**: Initiate the scraping process with a simple click.
 - **Downloadable Output**: Save conversations as markdown files for easy sharing and storage.

+## Limitations

+- The current version of the Grok Convo Scraper does not support scraping or embedding images in the markdown output.
+Images are skipped during the scraping process.
+This feature may be considered for future updates.

 ## Installation

 ### Development Mode